armin0chehr/react-beach-resort-project-v2.1/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project have been created  by john-smilga named react-beach-resort-project and it is updated with router v6 and react hooks .

 ## Available Scripts